-The Sundhnukagigar volcano system has had regular eruptions since 2023.
-In the years since, it’s put on a fiery show with lava fountains spraying over 150 feet high, most recently in April 2025.
+The Sundhnukagigar Volcano System has had regular eruptions since 2023.
+In the years since, it’s put on a fiery show with lava fountains spraying over 150 feet (45.72 meters) high, most recently in July 2025.
 What can we say?
 That’s why they call this nation the land of fire and ice.

 Sundhnukagigar isn’t just a single volcano.
 It’s a row of craters just outside the small fishing town of Grindavik, which sits on the Reykjanes Peninsula in Southwest Iceland.
-However, it's not the same as the volcano in Fagradalsfjall, which erupted in 2021 and 2022.
+However, it's not the same as the Fagradalsfjall Volcano, which erupted in 2021 and 2022.
 Sundhnukagigar is part of the ongoing volcanic eruptions on the Reykjanes Peninsula.

-The newest eruption of Sundhnukagigar Craters started on the morning of April 1st, 2025.
-It marked the 8th Sundhnukagigar eruption since late 2023, and the 11th eruption on the Reykjanes Peninsula since 2021.
+The newest eruption of Sundhnukagigar Craters started in the early hours of July 16th, 2025, and lasted for almost a month.
+It marked the 9th Sundhnukagigar eruption since late 2023, and the 12th eruption on the Reykjanes Peninsula since 2021.

 Key Takeaways